Last Updated on 1 month by traveldrafts

 #3 Szechenyi thermal baths

 We really enjoyed going to the baths when it’s really cold, particularly to the outdoor pools.
-There’s something really relaxing and fun about being in a hot pool with whirlpools with a temperature of about 0º C.
+There’s something really relaxing and fun about being in a hot pool with whirlpools with a temperature of about 0ºC.

 #4 Gellert thermal baths

 On the other hand, the building is just wonderful, and it’s easily the most beautiful thermal bath we have ever visited.
-Similarly to the Szechenyi, it’s also a good idea to buy a skip-the-line ticket!
+Similar to the Szechenyi, it’s also a good idea to buy a skip-the-line ticket!
 Or if you want to have a massage, buy a skip-the-line plus massage ticket.

 #5 Enjoy a Danube cruise

 We believe that a night cruise is your best bet.
-You’ll be able to see all the lights to Buda and Pest, and it’s an easy, fun, and romantic thing to do at night.
+You’ll be able to see all the lights in Buda and Pest, and it’s an easy, fun, and romantic thing to do at night.
 There are plenty of night cruises with different themes; you can have a dinner cruise, a party cruise, or a cruise with a show.
-Or take in the views, enjoy the company, and maybe a hot cappuccino to warm up during the cold winter nights.
+Or take in the views, enjoy the company, and maybe have a hot cappuccino to warm up during the cold winter nights.

 #6 Ruins bars

-#7 St. Stephens Basilica
+#7 St. Stephen’s Basilica

 Finally, the cathedral is also a great stop on those freezing days in winter!
 You can stop, sit, rest, enjoy the views, and warm up a bit before continuing your journey.